Optimal exploration of random walks with local bias on networks: Random walks with local bias

 In this manner, the pass from $i$ to its neighbor $j$ is independent of $\beta_i$. \end{itemize} This condition is observed in two particular nodes in $\mathcal{G}_5$ in Fig. \ref{Fig_3}(b).
 In addition, if a node $i$ has only one neighbor, $k_i=1$, then

 This particular case is observed in graphs $\mathcal{G}_1$, $\mathcal{G}_2$, $\mathcal{G}_3$ in Fig. \ref{Fig_3}(b).
 On the other hand, in regular graphs all the nodes have the same degree $k$ fulfilling the condition (\ref{ConditionEqNeigh}).
 As a consequence the random walk is not affected by the vector $\vec{\beta}$.
-In Fig. \ref{Fig_3}(b), this is the case in $\mathcal{G}_4$ (ring with $k=2$) and $\mathcal{G}_6$ (fully connected graph with $k=3$). \\[2mm] We complement the exploration of optimal configurations with the analysis of all the non-isomorphic connected networks with $N=5$ in Fig. \ref{Fig_4}, the graphs $\mathcal{G}_1,\,\mathcal{G}_2,\ldots,\mathcal{G}_{21}$ were obtained from \cite{ConnectedGraphs}.
+In Fig. \ref{Fig_3}(b), this is the case in $\mathcal{G}_4$ (ring with $k=2$) and $\mathcal{G}_6$ (fully connected graph with $k=3$). \\[2mm]

+We complement the exploration of optimal configurations with the analysis of all the non-isomorphic connected networks with $N=5$ in Fig. \ref{Fig_4}, the graphs $\mathcal{G}_1,\,\mathcal{G}_2,\ldots,\mathcal{G}_{21}$ were obtained from \cite{ConnectedGraphs}.
 In Fig. \ref{Fig_4}(a), we present all the networks with different nodes representing the possible values of the bias $\beta_{i}$ in the optimal configurations.
 As a consequences of the condition (\ref{ConditionEqNeigh}) fulfilled for all the nodes, the dynamics on graphs $\mathcal{G}_1$, $\mathcal{G}_7$, $\mathcal{G}_{14}$ and $\mathcal{G}_{21}$ are not modified with the introduction of local bias.
 In other cases, optimal configurations occur with different biases and multiplicities represented with diverse types of nodes.
 In this respect, a pie chart denotes multiple values of $\beta_i$ for the bias minimizing the global time $\mathcal{T}$.
-Here, it is worth noticing that only $\mathcal{G}_{16}$ has a unique configuration for the optimal bias. \\[2mm] On the other hand, in Fig. \ref{Fig_4}(b) we present a circular plot with the global times $\mathcal{T}_{\mathrm{optimal}}$ and $\mathcal{T}_{\mathrm{unbiased}}$, in all the cases we see that $\mathcal{T}_{\mathrm{optimal}} \leq \mathcal{T}_{\mathrm{unbiased}}$.
+Here, it is worth noticing that only $\mathcal{G}_{16}$ has a unique configuration for the optimal bias. \\[2mm] On the other hand, in Fig. \ref{Fig_4}(b) we present a circular plot with the global times $\mathcal{T}_{\mathrm{optimal}}$ and $\mathcal{T}_{\mathrm{unbiased}}$.
 Finally, in Fig. \ref{Fig_4}(c), we present the relative difference between $\mathcal{T}_{\mathrm{optimal}}$ and $\mathcal{T}_{\mathrm{unbiased}}$ as a percentage given by

 We can see that in some cases, the improvement in the exploration of the network with the introduction of local bias is significant.
 For example, in $\mathcal{G}_6$ we have $\% \Delta=9.82\%$ whereas in $\mathcal{G}_{13}$, the optimal value is $\% \Delta=14.74\%$ better. \\[2mm] To summarize, we have proved that it is possible to find a better strategy than the unbiased case by adding a local bias to the random walker strategy, in some cases the optimal configurations are non unique.
 In the next section we expand our results to more complex and larger structures.